kamalasaurus/bergelsonlab.org/people.md

         <div class="description">
             <b>Kamal Radharamanan</b>
             <p><b>PhD Student</b>, NYU</p>
-            <p>In the past, I worked as a software engineer for a while.
+            <p style="font-size: 13.5px;">In the past, I worked as a software engineer for a while.
 Currently, in the Bergelson Lab, I work with plant immunity and the protein-protein interactions therein.</p>
         </div>
     </div>
     <div class="profile">